TianMyy/3day-Pandas/README.md

 * [Setup](#setup)

 ### General info
+Pandas is one of the most significant library in Python, especially for data analysis.
 This project includes all the code demos of on-class exercise and needed datasets, as well as learning notes for the 3-day learning.
 Codes are in English version.
 Notes are in Chinese version.